ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 **USAGE**

-   `ibmcloud dns instance INSTANCE`
+   `ibmcloud dns instance INSTANCE [--output FORMAT]`

 **ARGUMENTS**

-   INSTANCE is the name or ID of a DNS services instance.
+   INSTANCE is the name or ID of a DNS Services instance.

 **OPTIONS**

    `--output`  Specify output format, only JSON is supported.

-### List DNS Services Plans
+### List DNS Services plans
 {: #list-DNS-services-plans}

 **NAME**